MarcoGorelli/polars-plugins-tutorial/docs/vec_of_option.md

 +                idx.push(-1);
 ```

-The check is done either way, so there's no runtime penalty for choosing one over the other.
-But memory-wise we already know the benefits!
+There's no functional behaviour change, but we already know the memory benefits!

 ## Conclusion

-In general, _if you can avoid allocating `Vec<Option<T>>` instead of `Vec<T>`,_ __do it!__
+In general, _if you can avoid allocating `Vec<Option<T>>` instead of `Vec<T>`,_ __do it!__!

-Of course this doesn't apply in every situation, but it's something important for plugin developers to have in mind.
+!!!note

+    This advice only applies if you're creating a vector to store results in.
+If you're collecting
+    an iterator of options into a chunked array, then Polars already optimises this for you.